Topological entropy in physics

-The topological entanglement entropy or topological entropy, usually denoted by $\gamma$, is a number characterizing many-body states that possess topological order.
+The topological entanglement entropy (TEE), usually denoted by $\gamma$, is a number characterizing many-body states that possess topological order.

 A non-zero topological entanglement entropy reflects the presence of long range quantum entanglements in a many-body quantum state.
 So the topological entanglement entropy links topological order with pattern of long range quantum entanglements.

 Given a topologically ordered state, the topological entropy can be extracted from the asymptotic behavior of the Von Neumann entropy measuring the quantum entanglement between a spatial block and the rest of the system.
 The entanglement entropy of a simply connected region of boundary length L, within an infinite two-dimensional topologically ordered state, has the following form for large L: